You Have Neck And Back Pain, Where Do You Turn?

 And because pain is reduced, it also improves people’s quality of life and lets them return to former hobbies or activities that they loved.
 In more severe cases, they might gain more independence, because they can move without pain and don’t need medication or caretakers to fulfill basic functions.

 They may also be able to pinpoint if something is going wrong in the brain and get to a deeper level of treatment and understanding.
-For example, if someone is having consistent headaches or having memory problems, a neurologist will likely be consulted.
+For example, if someone is having consistent headaches or memory problems, a neurologist will likely be consulted.

 Your primary care doctor should be able to provide you with a list of referrals — start there.
 Your doctor will know the best in their field and may have even worked with this neurosurgeon before with other patients.
 Once you’ve decided on a few, check out their credentials — their certifications, education, and any malpractice and disciplinary history — and their experience.